-Figure 11: The completed form letter
+Figure 11: The completed form letter.

-- 6) To suppress blank lines: - a) Click at the end of the first paragraph to be suppressed and then select Insert > Fields > Other. - b) Select the Functions tab and then click on Hidden Paragraph in the Type column. - c) Now click in the Condition box and enter the details of the condition that defines a blank address field.
-It has the general form of: - ![Database.Table.Database field] - where the '!'
-(NOT) character indicates the negative case and the square brackets delineate the condition.
+- 6) To suppress blank lines: - a) Click at the end of the first paragraph to be suppressed and then choose Insert > Fields > Other. - b) Select the Functions tab and then click on Hidden Paragraph in the Type column. - c) Now click in the Condition box and enter the details of the condition that defines a blank address field.
+It has the general form of: - ![Database.Table.Database field]

+where the '!'
+(NOT) character indicates the negative case and the square brackets indicate the condition.

-For example, in our Points database the condition to test if the Last Name field is empty would be:
+For example, in our Points database the condition to test if the Company field is empty would be:

+![Points.Sheet1.Company] as illustrated in Figure 12.

+Figure 12: Hidden paragraph insertion

-- ![Points.Sheet1.Last Name] as illustrated in Figure 18 - d) To test for multiple conditions use the operators AND and/or OR between the conditional statements, for example: - ![Points.Sheet1.Title]AND![Points.Sheet1.Last Name]. - e) Click Insert, but do not close the dialog until all lines have been amended. - 7) The document is now ready to be printed.
-Click File > Print and respond with Yes in the resulting dialog.
+To test for multiple conditions use the operators AND and/or OR between the conditional statements, for example:

-Figure 12: Mail Merge advisory dialog
+- ![Points.Sheet1.Title]AND![Points.Sheet1.Last Name] - d) Click Insert, but do not close the dialog box until you have amended all the lines that should be suppressed.

+The document is now ready to be printed.

+1) Choose File > Print and respond with Yes in the message box.

+Figure 13: Confirmation message for merging database fields

-8) In the Mail Merge dialog (Figure 13), you can choose to print all records or selected records.
+2) In the Mail Merge dialog box, you can choose to print all records or selected records.
 To select records to be printed, use Ctrl+click to select individual records.
 To select a block of records, select the first record in the block, scroll to the last record in the block, and Shift+click on the last record.

-Figure 13: The Mail Merge dialog
+Figure 14: The Mail Merge dialog box

-9) Click OK to send the letters directly to the printer.
+3) Click \mathbf{OK} to send the letters directly to the printer.

-If you prefer to save the letters to a file, perhaps to allow proofreading or some later editing such as changing the typeface or paragraph format, then you should select File in the output section of the Mail Merge dialog, instead of using the default Printer selection.
-This changes the dialog to display the Save merged document section, where Save as single document is pre-selected.
+If you prefer to save the letters to a file, perhaps to allow proofreading or some later formatting, select File in the output section of the Mail Merge dialog box, instead of using the default Printer selection.
+This changes the dialog box to display the Save merged document section, where Save as single document is pre-selected.
 You can choose to save each letter as a single, individual document, if preferred.

-In this case, clicking OK brings up the Save as dialog (Figure 14), where a file name can be entered for the saved letters.
+In this case, clicking OK brings up the Save as dialog box.
+Enter a file name for the saved letters.
 They will be saved consecutively in the single document, or numbered consecutively in individual files if saved as single documents.

-If you have not saved the original, prototype form letter document (template) previously, then you will be prompted to do so now by another Save as dialog.
-This could greatly simplify the creation of other form letters in the future and is highly recommended.
+4) If you have not saved the original, prototype form letter document (template) previously, then you should do so now.
+Having a form letter template could greatly simplify the creation of other form letters in the future and is highly recommended.